oasis-open/cti-python-stix2/README.rst

 This is the MISP core team STIX2 library forked from the `OASIS TC Open Repository <https://www.oasis-open.org/resources/open-repositories/>`__.

-The contributing rules of this repository is the MISP standard rules bound to the [Developer Certificate of Origin](https://www.misp-project.org/license/).
+The contributing rules of this repository is the MISP standard rules bound to the `Developer Certificate of Origin <https://www.misp-project.org/license/>`__.

 If you want to contribute, no need to sign a CLA.